CVE-2024-20359

 CVE-2024-20359 is a medium-severity Code Injection (CWE-94) vulnerability in Cisco Adaptive Security Appliance Software.
 Its CVSS base score is 6.0 (Medium).

-Operationally, ranked at the 33.7th percentile by exploit likelihood (below the median); CISA has added it to the Known Exploited Vulnerabilities catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Command and Scripting Interpreter (T1059); ranked in the top 3% of CVEs by exploit likelihood; CISA has added it to the Known Exploited Vulnerabilities catalog; a public proof-of-concept is referenced.

 A vulnerability in a legacy capability for preloading VPN clients and plug-ins affects Cisco Adaptive Security Appliance (ASA) Software and Cisco Firepower Threat Defense (FTD) Software.
 The issue stems from improper validation of files read from system flash memory and could permit an authenticated local attacker to execute arbitrary code with root-level privileges after a device reload.
 Administrator privileges are required, and the injected code can persist across reboots, prompting Cisco to raise the Security Impact Rating from Medium to High.
 The flaw carries a CVSS 3.1 score of 6.0 and is associated with CWE-94.